No. 1 Gonzaga turns showdown with No. 2 UCLA into 83-63 rout

 Even when the Bruins started to somewhat solve Gonzaga’s defense in the second half, they couldn’t stop the Zags.

-Holmgren put a punctuation to the crushing, hitting a 3 and waving to the crowd as he ran back.
+Holmgren capped the crushing by hitting a 3 and waving to the crowd as he ran back.

 BIG PICTURE

 Cronin nailed it when he said his team was not ready for Gonzaga.
-The Bruins got steamrolled and will likely drop several spots in Monday’s AP Top 25.
+The Bruins got steamrolled.

 All those new pieces seem to be fitting in nicely with the old ones at Gonzaga, particularly Holmgren.